-We contribute to the 365 Days of Astronomy, now in its fifth year
+We contribute to the 365 Days of Astronomy, now in its ninth year

 Steve Nerlich writes a whole bunch of space science articles.
 He also wrote a book, which you should buy, just look to the left.
 It’s less than the cost of a cappuccino.